Skip to content

 For the past 15 years, the University’s Malawi Immersion Seminar has offered students a research experience in the remote village of Gowa, carrying out individual projects, and living and working among the community members.

-topics: Department of Anthropology, global engagement, malawi, Malawi Immersion Seminar, research finding, School of Arts and Sciences, undergraduate research,
+topics: Department of Anthropology, global engagement, malawi, Malawi Immersion Seminar, research finding, School of Arts and Sciences, summer-of-research-2017, undergraduate research,

 University News